thelinuxlich/spree_bootstrap_frontend_curly/README.md

 - Lots of [spree community will for bootstrap](https://groups.google.com/forum/#!searchin/spree-user/bootstrap/spree-user/B17492QdnGA/AF9vEzRzf4cJ).
 - Though this uses ‘full bootstrap’ for simplicity, you can remove the unused Bootstrap components you don’t require for minimal file sizes / weight.
 - Bootstrap is one of the largest most active open source projects out there - maintaining an entire framework just for spree makes little sense.
 Forget about cross browser bugs.
 Woo!
+- A fork of the safe template library Curly is used on the views

 Overview
 -------